EdwardPrado/apod-app/README.md

-# Shopify Frontend Developer Challenge - 2022
+# Astrology Picture of the Day (APOD) App

-The purpose of this challenge was to build an app to help share photos from any of NASA's image APIs.
-I chose the [Astronomy Picture of the Day (APOD) API](https://github.com/nasa/apod-api) for my take on this challenge.
+The purpose of this project was to build an app to help share photos from any of NASA's image APIs.
+I chose the [Astronomy Picture of the Day (APOD) API](https://github.com/nasa/apod-api) for this project.

 Live version is [here](https://ep-shopify-challenge.netlify.app/).